dwhiffing/fury/content/aar/nf/nf11_aj/body.md

 with the balance.

-So hopefully a calm night, and then trepidation about another bomber raid tomorrow!
+So hopefully a calm night, and then trepidation about another bomber raid tomorrow\!
 Time will tell...

-Haha!
+Haha\!
 As a parting shot, the Enterprise sends two Tomcats up the Greenland coast, with a tanker and EA-6 in attendance.
 Hooking in from the west they get three flying boats, an AWACs and a jammer Cub (and scare the crap out of another one with a near miss), before getting away scott free.
-Take that!
+Take that\!

 (Have you noticed I'm enjoying your scenario?)

-All Task Groups report safe in their destination zones sir!
+All Task Groups report safe in their destination zones sir\!

 Things definitely died down the next day.
 Submarines made their appearance, were detected by sonobuoys and surface ships, and were duly